conorbmurphy/galvanizereference/README.md

         np.concatenate((mat, vect)) # adds vect to mat by adding a row (use axis = 1 to add as a new column) mat + 1 # scalar operation (element-wise addition); can do w/ same-size matrices too

 Matrix multiplication can only happen when *the number of columns of the first matrix equals the number of rows in the second*.
 The inner product, or **dot product**, is the summation of the corresponding entities of the two sequences of numbers (returning a single, scalar value).
 This can be accomplished with `np.dot(A, B)`.
-The **outer product** of a 4-dimensional column vector and a 4-dimensional row vector is a 4x4 matrix where each value is the product of the corresponding column/vector value.  **Matrix-matrix multiplication** is a series of vector-vector products:
+The **outer product** of a 4-dimensional column vector and a 4-dimensional row vector is a 4x4 matrix where each value is the product of the corresponding column/vector value.

+**Matrix-matrix multiplication** is a series of vector-vector products.
+A 2x3 matrix times 3x2 matrix gives a 2x2 result where 1,1 of the result is the dot product of the first row of the first matrix and the first column of the second matrix:

         A = [1, 2]
             [3, 4]